Kwame Amoateng: Early life

 Born in Gothenburg, Sweden to parents from Ghana, Amoateng was raised in England by Jamaican adoptive parents.

 Career

 Club career

 Amoateng began his career in England with Grimsby Town, before moving onto Lundby IF in Sweden.
 While at GAIS he has spent loan spells with FC Trollhättan and Husqvarna FF.

 International career

-Amoateng has been a member of the Sweden national under-19 football team.
+Amoateng has been a member of the Sweden men's national under-19 football team.